gcattinp/capsule-bot/README.md

-working on a telegram bot using capsule to handle pks
+working on a telegram bot using capsule to handle pks, currently all the bots except bot.ts work

 # TODO
- * currently only test-bot.ts works
- * can't make bot.ts generate a wallet
+ * fix bot.ts - it can't generate wallets
- * once bot.ts works integrate viem
+ * add interactions to intents engine with viem